<em>Solanum</em>: planting, pruning, cultivation

 - Dig a hole two to three times wider than the rootball

-- Spread a bed of gravel or clay pebbles to aid drainage
+- Spread a layer of gravel or clay pebbles to improve drainage

 - Mix a little well‑rotted compost into the excavated soil

-- Position the plant with the base of the stems level with the soil
+- Position the plant with base of stems level with the soil

-- Mulch the base to keep soil cool in summer
+- Mulch the base to keep cool in summer

 - Train branches onto the support